Lbarret/beginner_tutorials/readme.md

 # Overview:

-This is a simple publisher/subscriber project
+This is a simple ros service example project

 ## Assumptions/dependencies